 Executive Compensation and Employee Benefits Arrangements

 When companies are seeking new technologies or to enter new markets they usually form a joint venture.
-Partnership contracts and commercial transactions law govern joint ventures in the United States, and are subject to income tax and in some cases, international trade laws.
+Partnership contracts and commercial transactions law govern joint ventures in the United States.
+Also, they are subject to income tax and in some cases, international trade laws.
 Hospitals may utilize joint-venture agreements as they seek to expand technologically or strategically.

 Purchased Services Agreements

-When managed correctly and efficiently, utilizing purchased service agreements can help hospitals save substantially, but when poorly managed they can present a serious risk.
+When managed correctly and efficiently, utilizing purchased service agreements can help hospitals save substantially.
+Conversely, when poorly managed, they can present a serious risk.
 Great care needs to be taken by the contract manager to insure that the best pricing is secured and all the necessary legal and regulatory requirements are met.

 Under Arrangement Agreements

-An under arrangement agreement is similar to purchased services agreements in that they both contract with a third party to provide a service to the hospital, but there are some key differences.
-Healthlawers.org describes several criteria of an under arrangement agreement: “the service provided by the third party under the “under arrangement agreement” is treated and billed like a hospital service.
+An under arrangement agreement is similar to purchased services agreements.
+Both contract with a third party to provide a service to the hospital, but there are some key differences.
+Healthlawers.org describes several criteria of under arrangement healthcare contracts: “the service provided by the third party under the “under arrangement agreement” is treated and billed like a hospital service.

 There can be substantial fines for healthcare providers that do not properly manage the real estate of their practice.
 Berkshirehospitalreview.com shares a story on the nuanced necessity to manage hospital real estate in compliance with federal rules and regulations.

 “Detroit Medical Center was fined and agreed to pay $30 million to the federal government to settle allegations of potentially improper relationships between the health system and roughly 250 physicians, which again included leases below fair market value.”

 Equipment Sales and Leases

-For the specialized equipment that hospitals require, there are many benefits of arranging to lease, or equipment used, instead of buying brand new equipment which can be very expensive.
+For the specialized equipment that hospitals require, there are many benefits of arranging to lease instead of buying brand new equipment which can be very expensive.

 Ancillary Services Agreements

-Contract Management Software
+Healthcare Contract Management Software

 To make handling these types of contracts easier, more secure, more simplified, and more intuitive than ever before, use the Concord Contract Management Software.
 With Concord, you can perform e-signatures and e-negotiations, as well as review, share, and edit contracts from literally anywhere with an internet connection, anytime.

 Please feel free to give us a call at 844-693-7446 or contact us to learn more about how Concord can be used to manage your medical contracts and agreements.